PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/README.md

 # Subproject 01: Agent Ready Knowledge Base

-### Turning human-oriented documentation into structured knowledge AI agents can reliably use
+### Turning human-oriented docs into structured knowledge AI agents can reliably use

 This subproject focuses on a foundational problem in AI-first systems: